FLAME: Federated Learning Across Multi-device Environments: Federated Learning in Multi-Device Environments

 \subsection{Balancing Accuracy, Energy and Convergence Time}

 In addition to model accuracy, convergence time and energy consumption are two important evaluation metrics for FL systems.
 The \emph{convergence time} of FL depends on the computational capabilities of each device and the communication bandwidth between the device and the server, e.g., if a device has a slow processor or a low network bandwidth, it will take more time to train the model and communicate its parameters to the server, which in turn would increase the FL convergence time.
 Similarly, the \emph{energy consumption} of FL is the sum of energy consumed on each of the client devices during training.
 Each client's energy cost depends on the power efficiency of its processor (e.g., CPU, GPU) as well as the time taken to complete the local training over all FL rounds.
 During each round of federated training, we need to ensure that clients are selected in a way that achieves a good balance between model accuracy, convergence time and energy efficiency.
 Instead, if we optimize for only one of these metrics (e.g., accuracy) during client selection, we could run into undesirable cases as depicted in Figure~\ref{fig:conceptual_energy}.
+For example, only some of a user's devices would ever get selected as they boost model accuracy.
+This over-sampling, however, drives quick, concentrated energy consumption in the selected devices below a critical level for operations.